 Our old, but trusted Public Switched Telephone Network (PSTN), with its analogue and digital ISDN2 and ISDN30 lines, is to disappear in the UK by 2025.
-Telephony is moving from PSTN to more modern and flexible SIP Trunks.
+Telephony is moving from PSTN to more modern and flexible VoIP and SIP Trunks.

 The world’s telecom providers are phasing out their old PSTN fast, and are moving customers to Voice over Internet Protocol (VoIP).
 So – a phone system upgrade and an introduction to VoIP in the near future is going to be inevitable.

 Phone companies like BT will begin ISDN switch-off by 2020.
 In the UK, ISDN lines are down to less than 3 million, from 4.7 million in 2007 – and the trend is accelerating.
 In 2017 major telco’s such as BT, KPN, France Télécom, Deutsche Telekom and Telecom Italia began to phase out ISDN lines.

 As a result, ‘Session Initiation Protocol’ (SIP) trunking increased by 62% in 2015 from the prior year, driven primarily by North American adoption.
 A SIP Trunking service is usually provided by an internet service provider (ISP).
 Unlike a PTSN carrier, the lines carrying your calls are not physical lines, but ‘virtual line channels’ within your Broadband / DSL Internet connection.
 The service provider rents you a number of ‘channels’ depending on the maximum number of calls you want to make & take at any one time.
 They also issue phone numbers and lines, usually at better rates than the traditional providers and with more flexibility and shorter contract periods.